-- We show that both business size and age are significant determinants of net employment, particularly among start-ups and young firms. - As firms become older, they contribute significantly less to net employment, whereas younger firms (i.e. less than 5 years old) have a significant impact on net employment, contributing on average to around 15% in net employment. - Start-ups and young firms that innovate, particularly those associated with the introduction of new marketing methods, contribute on average to between 7% and 9% in net employment. - Another significant determinant of net employment is government financial assistance, contributing on average approximately 3% to job creation. - Our analyses demonstrate that start-ups and young firms are important drivers of net employment in Australia and, when considering the effects of age and innovation together, we find that these factors significantly contribute to job creation and are important sales growth and performance differentiators. - Our results show compelling evidence that the innovation capability of start-ups and young firms underpins the observed firm-employment dynamics, significantly influencing employment outcomes in the Australian economy. - An important policy objective, therefore, is the early identification of start-ups and young firms that have innovation capabilities, as these firms contribute significantly to net job creation.
+- We show that both business size and age are significant determinants of net employment, particularly among start-ups and young firms. - As firms become older, they contribute significantly less to net employment, whereas younger firms (ie less than 5 years old) have a significant impact on net employment, contributing on average to around 15% in net employment. - Start-ups and young firms that innovate, particularly those associated with the introduction of new marketing methods, contribute on average to between 7% and 9% in net employment. - Another significant determinant of net employment is government financial assistance, contributing on average approximately 3% to job creation. - Our analyses demonstrate that start-ups and young firms are important drivers of net employment in Australia and, when considering the effects of age and innovation together, we find that these factors significantly contribute to job creation and are important sales growth and performance differentiators.